SIGÌýMission,ÌýVision, and History

 A listing of past SIG chairs.
 The SUPR SIG was founded in 1995 as the Professional Development Schools SIG.

-Structure & Government
+Structure and Government

 The operations of the SUPR SIG are governed by a set of Bylaws revised by the Executive Committee, with input from the membership, and ratified by membership vote.